olekaspt/Lab10/README.md

 Additionally Provide Unit Tests as well, with rule of thumb at least 2 per method in Task 1 except constructor and destructor.

 ## Task 3:  Modify your program from the Heaps and Priority Queue lab to test the performance of adding 500, 1,000, 2,000, and 5,000 random items to both the Hash class.
-The Hash should be sized to hold 150% of the maximum number of items being stored.
+The HashTable should be sized to hold 150% of the maximum number of items being stored.
 Record your results in the lab report.

-## Task 4:  Rerun the Hash portion of task 3 with the Hash sized to hold 100%, 200%, and 500% of the maximum number of items being stored.
+## Task 4:  Rerun the HashTable portion of task 3 with the Hash sized to hold 100%, 200%, and 500% of the maximum number of items being stored.
 Record your results and discuss the speed differences of differently sized hash tables.

 ## Task 5:  Bad Hash function